TrendingTechnology/reactgo.com-1/content/reactrouter/navlink/index.md

 myid: 7
 date: '2018-09-14'
 title: active styles using NavLink
-description: 'Link is used to navigating the different routes on the site.
+description: "Link is used to navigating the different routes on the site.
 But NavLink is used to add the style attributes to the active routes.
-In our routing app, we have three routes which are home'
+In our routing app, we have three routes which are home"
-logo: /img/routerlogo.png
+logo: "/img/routerlogo.png"
-thumbnail: /img/reactrouter.png
+thumbnail: "/img/reactrouter.png"
 tags: ['reactrouter']
 ---